– Disability blogger from the UK

-– I have Ullrich congenital muscular dystrophy
+– I have a rare, progressive condition: Ullrich congenital muscular dystrophy

-– Born with ‘floppiness’ and dislocated hips
+– Born in 1988, with ‘floppiness’ and dislocated hips

 – I am now completely non-ambulant and use a powered wheelchair

-– I have contractures in all joints
+– Contractures in all joints (knees, hips, elbows, wrists)

-I am the only member of my family with any form of muscle-wasting condition.
-So when I was initially diagnosed, aged 4, with congenital muscular dystrophy following a muscle biopsy, my parents were venturing into the unknown.
+So, when I was diagnosed with congenital muscular dystrophy, aged 4, following a muscle biopsy, my parents were venturing into the unknown.

 It is important to consider siblings, as they should be included in any discussions you have as a family.
 However, I would strongly advise against telling siblings more about the condition than the affected child.
-Any information you choose to share with your children should be fair and equal, regardless of the gap in age.
+Any information you choose to share with your children should (in my opinion) be fair and equal, regardless of age gaps.

 When deciding if, when and how to tell your child of their diagnosis, consider: